neondatabase/postgresql_anonymizer/docs/in_place_anonymization.md

 This will destroy the original data.
 Use with care.

-Step 1: Let's use a basic example :
+Let's use a basic example :

 ```sql